dav793/FileDistributor/README.md

 HTTP server to put local files up for download.

-Originally made to easily share files to other devices in my local network (i.e. to my phone).
+Made originally to share files to other devices in my local network.

 ## What it does

-Allows other devices in same network as the server running this program, to view the contents of certain directories and to download files from said directories, to which the server must first allow access.
+Allows other devices in the same network as the server running this program, to view the contents of certain directories and to download files from said directories, to which the server has allowed access beforehand.

 ## How to run